 Double-Check Your Units

-For example, if a recipe calls for 50 mL of a liquid ingredient, make sure you are not accidentally using a measuring cup that is calibrated in fluid ounces.
+To give you an idea, if a recipe calls for 50 mL of a liquid ingredient, make sure you are not accidentally using a measuring cup that is calibrated in fluid ounces.
 Similarly, when administering medication, carefully read the label and use a syringe or measuring device that is calibrated in milliliters or cubic centimeters.

 Use Precise Measuring Tools